Learning-Dashboard/LD-si_assessment-REST/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

 ## Contact
-For problems regarding this component, please open an issue in the [issues section](https://github.com/q-rapids/qrapids-si_assessment-rest/issues).
-You can find some guidelines for submitting issues in the [Q-Rapids repository](https://github.com/q-rapids/q-rapids/blob/master/CONTRIBUTING.md).
+For problems regarding this component, please open an issue in the [issues section](https://github.com/Learning-Dashboard/LD-si_assessment-rest/issues).

-For general information, please use the [Q-Rapids project website](http://www.q-rapids.eu/contact).